All Articles/

 How long does it take to see results from the Two-Step Method?

-Results can vary, but most homeowners see a significant reduction in fire ant activity within 2–4 weeks after applying the Two-Step Method.
+Results can vary, but most homeowners notice a significant reduction in fire ant activity within two weeks of applying the Two-Step Method.

-While the products used in the Two-Step Method are tested and approved for residential use, always follow label instructions and keep pets and children away from treated areas until dry.
+While professional treatments are tested and approved, it's essential to follow all safety instructions on the product label and keep pets and children away from treated areas until they are dry.

 Did You Know?